kranners/hyper-mcp/README.md

 Admittedly this isn't the biggest deal - most servers just use tools anyway.
 This may become a bigger deal in future if more servers start to implement more of the protocol.

-Jailbreak-MCP remedies this by exposing configured resources and prompts as tools.
+Jailbreak-MCP remedies this by exposing configured resources and prompts as tools, so even the most restrictive implementations are fully usable.

 ---
 **MCP servers fill the context window**